MoonPoet/xaprb-src/content/blog/2014/percona-live-recap.md

 MySQL.
 I expected that anything they built in-house would surely be more cost effective, but I was wrong.

 The community awards and lightning talks were fun as always.
-My co-founder Kyle Redinger was scheduled to do a non-technical lightning talk about how to squat properly.
-(He's a hardcore CrossFitter, gym owner, and coach.)
-He ended up having a conflict, so Tim Chadwick from Dyn took over, and I played Vanna White.
+Together with Tim Chadwick from Dyn gave a non-technical lightning talk about how to squat properly.
-And I mean *white*, as in White Gym Socks Clearly Visible On Skinny Legs.
 What good is a lightning talk if you don't look goofy?

 ![squat](/media/2014/04/squat.jpg)